mudithasasanka7/Mobile-Lanka-Web-System/README.md

 ----

+🤝 Contributing
+This web was developed by <a href="https://www.linkedin.com/in/mudithasasanka7/"> Mudita </a> and <a href="https://www.linkedin.com/in/harsha-hewa-maddumage-52520a1ba/">Harsha</a>.
+We welcome contributions!
+Feel free to fork this repository, make changes, and submit a pull request.

+---

 ### 🔑 ScreenShot
 <img src="Mobile Lanka Web System/public/images/11.png" alt="Home Page Screenshot" width="500" height="300"/>
 <img src="Mobile Lanka Web System/public/images/12.png" alt="Home Page Screenshot" width="500" height="300"/>